The online product sourcing landscape has changed. B2B consumers are no longer satisfied with data buried in catalogs and PDFs.

 - Download 2D and 3D CAD models to facilitate and advance the design process

-In becoming one of those qualified manufacturers on Thomas, your company becomes more visible to the right audience, an audience that is searching for your products — engineers, procurement managers, and MRO professionals.
+In becoming one of those qualified manufacturers on Thomas, your company becomes more visible to the right audience, an audience that is searching for your products — engineers, procurement managers, and MRO professionals, which increases your likelihood for more sales.

-Custom manufacturer, Tiodize, listed their business for free and is now partnered with Boeing.
+Custom manufacturer, Tiodize, listed their business for free and thanks to their online marketing efforts, they are now partnered with Boeing.
 Thomasnet.com users can see your products on your company profile, but they can't contact you if you're not listed.

 Develop A Content-Driven, Data-Rich Website